-This International Women's Day, we donated 1% of our proceeds to Sanitation First, who have been transforming the lives of impoverished people in India for over 20 years by building clean, private eco-sanitation units.
+We believe it is of the utmost importance to include human beings in our quest to protect the environment.
+Sanitation First have been transforming the lives of impoverished people in India whilst working harmoniously with the environment for over 20 years by building clean, private eco-sanitation units.
 Every year, over 800,000 children under five die from some form of diarrhoea based disease.
-Sanitation First’s ecosan toilets help tackle this problem.
+Sanitation First’s EcoSan toilets help tackle this problem.

 Sanitation First’s work positively impacts the lives of many girls and women in India.
 Due to a lack of toilets, women are forced into a vulnerable position when out looking for places to defecate in rural areas, often in the dark for greater privacy, and are attacked.
 Toilets provide a safe, private alternative for these women.
 A girl attending a destitute school in India and starting her period has no access to a private toilet, leading to them having to publicly relieve and clean themselves.
 1 in 5 girls in India leave school when they start puberty.
 By building toilets in schools, girls have access to a private space, making them much more likely to stay in education.
 Sanitation First also helps remove the stigma of periods by implementing menstrual education programmes in schools.

 Often rural schools have no toilets, meaning valuable teaching time is lost and putting children in a stressful position.
 By building toilets in schools, these problems are resolved.
 Furthermore, children often tell their family about their new school toilet, encouraging local communities to request toilets for their homes.

 We're proud to support initiatives like Sanitation First, who are working to solve ground zero issues, to help transform the lives of the most impoverished & vulnerable.

 Below are a selection of our brands who have attained our Share The Love icon, who work with charity partners: